 Now an icon of American popular culture, the Barbie doll has been in nearly continuous production since 1959.
 Barbie was created by Ruth Handler, who saw her daughter Barbara role-playing with paper dolls.
-Handler thought a three-dimensional grown-up doll with interchangeable outfits would allow for more creative play for young girls; at the time, there were few options besides baby dolls:
+Handler thought a three-dimensional grown-up doll with interchangeable outfits would allow for more creative play for young girls; at the time, there were few options besides baby dolls: "My whole philosophy of Barbie was that through the doll, the little girl could be anything she wanted to be.
+Barbie always represented the fact that a woman has choices."

 History of Barbie and Bild Lilli